simran-nijjar/gameconfigurationapp/docs/README.md

 Game configurations and game plays are saved between launches of the application.
 This app was developed by the Sodium Team.

-This application was created as a group project for my CMPT 276 Introduction to Software Engineering Class by Dr. Brian Fraser.
+This application was created as a group project for my CMPT 276 Introduction to Software Engineering Class in Fall 2022 by Dr. Brian Fraser.
 I obtained permission from Dr. Fraser to post this on my GitHub publicly.

 ## My Contributions:
 - I created the achievement levels for this app.
 I calculated the achievement earned for each game play and I calculated the score range for each achievement level for each game depending on the number of plays and game difficulty.